Who has to be certified?

 How do I get credit for attending a CVST accredited training?

-The only way a VSP or Notifier/Support Staff can get credit for attending a CVST accredited training is by signing CVST’s official VSP, Notifier/Support Staff Training Sign-Out Sheets.
+For in-person trainings: The only way a VSP or Notifier/Support Staff can get credit for attending a CVST accredited training is by signing CVST's official VSP, Notifier/Support Staff Training Sign-Out Sheets.
 CVST will not accept a certificate of attendance as proof of attendance for accredited trainings.
 In addition, a VSP or Notifier/Support Staff must attend the entire training in order to receive CVST credit.
-The only exception for this requirement is you are attending a multi-day training, or the training has simultaneous workshops, with sign-out sheets provided for each day and/or session.
-If a VSP or Notifier/Support Staff has to leave early or arrive late due to an emergency, they should speak to the training sponsor immediately.
+The only exception for this requirement is that you are attending a multi-day training, or the training has simultaneous workshops, with sign-out sheets provided for each day and/or session.
+Your VSP number must be provided on the sign-out sheet to ensure that you receive continuing education credit.

 Can I get credit for attending a training that was not accredited by CVST?